 IIoT is one of key technologies in digital transformation.
 For more information about Yokogawa’s IIoT solutions for the industrial automation, please click here.

 The value of digital transformation in process manufacturing is realized as smart manufacturing, intelligent decision making, and operational excellence.
+By combining an understanding of our customers’ businesses, automation, and operational technologies, cultivated over decades, with the latest digital technologies, Yokogawa supports your DX journey toward sustainable, smart, and autonomous operations.

 Looking for more information on our people, technology and solutions?